Skip to main content

 How does the CU Foundation's endowment work?

-An endowment typically needs to be funded at a minimum level of at least $25,000 (though minimums may vary by campus or programmatic category) in order to actively support the specified CU program.
+An endowment typically needs to be funded at a minimum level of $25,000 (though minimums may vary by campus or programmatic category) in order to actively support the specified CU program.
 Once that occurs, the endowment distributes 4% of its average fair market value each year to the specified CU program.

 Click here to learn more about the specifics of CU's endowment.